pawntheory/dcp_log/README.md

 The types of log prefixes are currently:
 - `LOGLABELS` - Shows the label before your log line.
 - `LOGTSTAMP` - Shows a date/timestamp before your log line.
+- `LOGSTDOUT` - Prints current log to stdout as well as log stream.

 ### `EndLogging()`